ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Related Work

 \subsection{Reliable Reasoning in VLMs}

 The reliability of reasoning has long been a central concern.
-Existing research primarily focuses on enhancing the reasoning capabilities of models \cite{setlur_rewarding_2024,luo_improve_2024,trung_reft_2024}, often through CoT, which encourages the model to output intermediate steps and decompose complex questions into simpler sub-questions \cite{wei_chain--thought_2022}.
+Existing approaches primarily focus on enhancing the reasoning capabilities of models \cite{setlur_rewarding_2024,luo_improve_2024,trung_reft_2024}, often through CoT, which encourages the model to output intermediate steps and decompose complex questions into simpler sub-questions \cite{wei_chain--thought_2022}.
 For example, prompting strategies like "Let's think step by step." and LLaVA-CoT assign the task of question decomposition to the powerful VLMs by designing general-purpose question templates.
 While these approaches promote versatility, they overly rely on the model's inherent reasoning ability and fail to consistently improve the performance of these powerful VLMs \cite{shao_visual_2024,xu_llava-cot_2025}.
 Visual-CoT further builds upon the idea of question decomposition by annotating images with visual highlights of key regions essential for answering, effectively producing explicit visual attention \cite{shao_visual_2024}.

-In addition, some recent works in math and physics domains have attempted to detect FP reasoning cases by introducing specific benchmarks for FP identification, or by constructing targeted datasets to help models learn reliable reasoning logic \cite{wang_examining_2025,dong_seeing_2025,aldazharova_assessing_2024}.
-However, these approaches lack effective feedback mechanisms for correcting errors after FP detection, particularly in the context of VLMs.
+In addition, some recent works in mathematics and physics domains have attempted to detect FP reasoning by introducing specific benchmarks for FP identification, or by constructing targeted datasets to help models learn reliable reasoning logic \cite{wang_examining_2025,dong_seeing_2025,aldazharova_assessing_2024}.